Loading...

 Price

-By car: approximately 7 km (about 10 minutes) from the Shin-Meishin Expressway/Takatsuki Interchange By train/bus: get off at JR Takatsuki Station, and transfer to city bus 53 bound for Hara-Ohashi at the north exit; get off at the Kabusan-guchi bus stop and walk east for approximately 1.3 km
+Train/Bus: Get off at JR Takatsuki Station, take the city bus bound for "53 Hara Ohashi" from the north exit rotary, get off at the "Kamimineyamaguchi" bus stop, and walk east for about 1.3 km

 072-688-0788